 OSHA Standards very specifically state that workers must have protection from falling objects.
 OSHA Construction Standard 1926.501(c) and OSHA General Industry Standard 1910.29(c) both state that when workers are exposed to falling object hazards, they must wear head protection and at least one of the following safety measures must be implemented:

-- Erect toeboards, screens, or a guardrail system to prevent falling objects.
+- Put up toeboards, screens, or a guardrail system to prevent falling objects.

-- Erect a canopy structure to prevent falling objects.
+- Build a canopy structure to prevent falling objects.

 - Barricade the area below where objects could fall.